HyDelta 4

 WP3c: Back-casting the hydrogen transport and distribution infrastructure timeline

-Summary: Following WP3a and Wp3b, an overarching analysis is made of the timeline for the realization of hydrogen infrastructure, based on the accepted future goals.
-This will be done within this work package to help prioritize the development of the different components of the transport and distribution system.
+Summary: Analysis of the timeline for the realization of hydrogen infrastructure, based on accepted future goals, to help prioritize the development of the different components of the transport and distribution system.

 Number Deliverable title Publication date Link